Do LLMs Know When to NOT Answer? Investigating Abstention Abilities of Large Language Models: Evaluation Methodology

-Each sample in \textbf{Abstain-QA} has three parts: \textbf{Task Prompt} ($\phi$), \textbf{Abstain Clause} ($\alpha$), and \textbf{Ground Truth} ($y$). $y$ is the expected answer for each question.
-The model ($\mathcal{F}$) prediction, $\hat{y} = \mathcal{F}(\phi, \alpha)$, is a function of the $\alpha$ and $\phi$. $\phi$ contains the question to be answered, the options to select from, and the output formatting requirements. $\alpha$ defines the sensitivity to uncertainty and abstention.
-Our evaluation methodology evaluates the effect of $\alpha$ and $\phi$ on the abstention ability of LLMs in a black-box setup, with $y$ remaining the same.
+\textbf{\textit{Abstain Clause}} ($\alpha$) defining the sensitivity to uncertainty and abstention, and \textbf{\textit{Ground Truth}} ($y$) the expected answer for each question.
+Our evaluation methodology evaluates the effect of $\alpha$ and $\phi$ on model output $\hat{y}$ and its $\mathcal{AA}$ in a black-box setup.